ygorcosta/wedeploy.com/node/electric/src/pages/tutorials/lsna/deploy-static-files/index.md

 we deploy -p yourproject
 ```

 Now you can go to `ui-yourproject.wedeploy.io` (replacing `yourproject` with the project name you used above) and see your site live.
+You can also login to the <a href="https://console.wedeploy.com" target="_blank">WeDeploy Console</a> and see the details of the hosting service you deployed.